sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --graphite.annotationRetentionMinutes  The retention in minutes, to make annotation match the retention in Graphite.  [number]
   --graphite.statsd                      Uses the StatsD interface  [boolean] [default: false] --graphite.annotationTag               Add a extra tag to the annotation sent for a run.
 Repeat the --graphite.annotationTag option for multiple tags.
 Make sure they do not collide with the other tags.
+  --graphite.addSlugToKey                Add the slug (name of the test) as an extra key in the namespace.  [boolean] [default: false]
   --graphite.bulkSize                    Break up number of metrics to send with each request.  [number] [default: null] --graphite.skipSummary                 Skip sending summary messages data to Graphite (summaries over a domain).  [boolean] [default: false]
   --graphite.perIteration                Send each iteration of metrics to Graphite.
 By default we only send page summaries (the summaries of all runs) but you can also send all the runs.
 Make sure to setup statsd or Graphite correctly to handle it.  [boolean] [default: false]